 (c) documentation explaining how the criteria in Article 335 CRM1 are complied with by the parent undertaking and the subsidiary concerned, including information on the processes, mechanisms and reporting procedures implemented to that effect.

-(2) An application submitted in accordance with paragraph 1 in relation to a subsidiary shall clearly state whether an application to the same effect has been previously submitted or is being submitted at the same time for another subsidiary.
-The parent undertaking shall be responsible for ensuring that all such applications are submitted in a consistent and comparable form.
+2. An application submitted in accordance with paragraph 1 shall clearly state whether another application to the same effect has been previously submitted or is being submitted at the same time for another subsidiary.

-(3) Where the parent undertaking decides to submit at the same time applications in relation to several subsidiaries, these applications shall be considered jointly by the group supervisor and the other supervisory authorities concerned in accordance with Article 237 of Directive 2009/138/EC.
+3. Where the parent undertaking decides to submit at the same time applications in relation to several subsidiaries, those applications shall be considered jointly by the group supervisor and the other supervisory authorities concerned in accordance with Article 237 of Directive 2009/138/EC.

 Article 337 CRM3